FDA Warns Canadian Drugmaker for Refusing Photography During Inspection

 In a warning letter to Homeolab USA, the FDA said the company used “an inherently variable process” to blend powders that are sent to a contract manufacturer, Raritan, for production.

-Homeolab also failed to test the ingredients in the blends for purity, strength and quality, and did not test the blends to make sure they were uniform and homogenous.
+Homeolab also failed to test the ingredients in the blends for purity, strength and quality, and did not test the blends to make sure they were uniform and homogenous, the agency said.